tomjaguarpaw/trainings/lynda/communication-fundamentals.md

 4. Clarify pain and gain

-5. Initiate repciprocation or exchange
+5. Initiate repiprocation or exchange

 6. Create a sense of urgency